Speakers

 Whilst Google claims they’re planning on resolving these issues, there is no timeline of when this will happen.

 👉 At PPC Leaders, Jon will be joining us on stage to lead a discussion about this Google problem.
-Take part and vent your frustration – and find out new and productive ways of handling this situation.
+This is a chance to vent your frustration about Google’s snakey tactics – and find out new and productive ways of handling this situation.

 How to Leverage LinkedIn for Paid Ads

-LinkedIn keeps insisting that you need a minimum audience size of 50,000 people for your ad campaign.
+For example: LinkedIn insists that you need a minimum audience size of 50,000 people for your ad campaign.

 But Jennifer Esty, managing director at Sharp Ahead, thinks that’s a load of rubbish.